hmcts/hwf-staffapp/features/README.md

 For cross-browser and device feature testing we use [Playwright](https://github.com/microsoft/playwright) and the [capybara-playwright-driver gem](https://github.com/YusukeIwaki/capybara-playwright-driver).

+To begin, install yarn:

+`$ yarn install`

-To begin, install the required browsers:
+Then install the required browsers:

 `$ yarn playwright install --with-deps`